 Lastly, consider joining my virtual and socially distanced snow sculpting club!
 I created the club to help us all survive the pandemic that started in 2020!
 Check out the menu above for the appropriate link.
 But even if you don't join the club, the page will show you how to get started with snow sculpting--especially when the snow is non-packing!
 Included on the page is detailed instructions on how to make the snow pounding tool I designed--it's called the QP7000!
 I do NOT sell this tool—remember, everything is free!

-There are now over 30 commercial free ‘how to’ videos too.
-You can jump to them by popping open the SNOW SCULPTING CLUB menu above.
 For the majority of the demos only a ‘robust plastic knife’ is used.
 Some videos do review other tools.
-Parents and guardians should always be involved in tool choice decisions.
+Parents, guardians and/or caregivers should always be involved in tool choice decisions.
 Safety first!

 Thanks for being curious enough to visit my site!